 What I love most about leather is that it can be personalized using an alphabet punch, which is really my favorite part of this whole project!
-(Psst, this would make a great last minute gifting idea, too.)
+(Psst, this would make a great holiday gifting idea, too.)

 Tools + Supplies Used

-I purchased two of these leather trim pieces from the craft store for the wraps.
-We buy our candles from two sources (Bath & Body Works candles have a few of our seasonal favorites, and Sydney Hale will always top our list!), so we knew that these cozies could easily work from candle to candle.
-The leather trim pieces are 9″ wide, which I was happy with, but I squared off the edges by trimming off the top and bottom using my X-acto blade and a straight edge on a cutting mat.
+I purchased leather trim pieces from the craft store for the wraps, but there are a lot of options/colors here as well.
+I trimmed them to my desired height and width using my X-acto blade and a straight edge on a cutting mat.
 Tip: It’s always easiest to make several passes with a sharp blade, rather than one deep cut.
 Not only is it more safe, but your line will be much more clean in the end.

 Next, I needed to figure out the placement of the personalization I wanted to add.
-I lined up my letters from my alphabet punch (I can’t find mine online, but these are almost identical) and made a small mark in the center, near the top.
+I lined up my letters from my alphabet punch and made a small mark in the center, near the top.
 My personal preference was for the word to be close to the top of the wrap, but you can get as creative as you’d like!

 I found that starting with the middle letter first and then working my way out allowed me to stay on track and perfectly centered.
 The trick to punching the letters is to start by using a wet cloth to get the leather damp.
 Then use a mallet to firmly punch! the letter.
 I gave each letter 5-6 punches for a nice, deep groove.
 If you remove your letter and the impression isn’t as deep as you’d like, put your punch back in place, feeling for the grooves, and punch again – harder!
-Before making a single punch, make sure your letter is right-side up.
+(But not so hard that you can see the square outline of the punch.)
 Tip: Make sure that you’re using leather with a smooth, hard finish (i.e., skip the suede or anything too soft), otherwise your letters won’t show up.
-I had great results using these exact strips.

 On each end of the strip, I measured and marked 3 holes, about 1/4″ in from the edge, and then I used a leather punch (so easy!) to make holes for lacing:

-I picked up this matching suede lace, and then I just tied up like a shoe!
+Then, using my suede lace, I just tied the wrap around my candle like a shoe!
 What I like about this method of securing the leather is that if I want to use this on a larger or smaller candle, I can lace it tighter.
 I did a loose knot at the top, but a bow would look sweet, too.